zoltanctoth/ceu-cloud-class/apachespark.md

 [Serverless](./serverless.md).
 [AWS](./aws.md).

 **Disclaimer:** if you don't understand this summary, this [book](http://shop.oreilly.com/product/0636920034957.do) will be of help.
-This note is going to be edited in the upcoming days.
+This note is going to be improved in the upcoming days.

 ## Apache Spark Overview